The Cracked Planet of Jeff Lindsay

 There’s much more to report when I get a breath.
-Trips to New Zealand, Indonesia, Korea, Singapore, Hong Kong, and the U.S., plus many parts of China.
+Trips to New Zealand, Indonesia, Korea, Singapore, Hong Kong, Cambodia, Italy, and the U.S., plus many parts of China.
 Crazy!
 Some of it is documented in my photo galleries.

 Conquering Innovation Fatigue by Jeffrey Dean Lindsay, Cheryl Perkins, and Mukund Karanjikar is published by John Wiley & Sons (2009).
-Get a copy from Amazon or anywhere books exactly like this are sold.
-Especially Amazon.

 After years of working with innovators and pursuing innovation myself, I felt a need to share a different perspective on the challenges to innovation success.
-This perspective involves the personal side of innovation, exploring the barriers--including nine major “innovation fatigue factors"--that individual innovators face.
+This perspective involves the personal side of innovation, exploring the barriers–including nine major “innovation fatigue factors”–that individual innovators face.
 We show how to recognize and overcome them.
 The book considers three different levels of fatigue factors: those involving problems at the individual level (including innovators and those they turn to or work with), at the organizational or corporate level (strategy, culture, incentives, and decision making) and also the external level that includes national policies, regulations, and taxation, with special consideration of university-industry relationships, where especially severe lost opportunity occurs.

 So who’s it for?
 Anyone who seeks to innovate, drive innovation, or influence innovation.
 Also, it’s the perfect gift for Father’s Day, Christmas, birthdays, bar mitzvahs, divorces, fans of patents (even chemical patents), you name it.
 For more information, see the supporting blog, Innovation Fatigue.